aselshall/gwh/README.md

 The instructor will specify relevant chapters from Fetter (not free) and their corresponding chapters from the Groundwater Project books (free).
 Students do not need both—either source can be used to cover the same material, depending on preference and access.

 ## Course Schedule
-> These topics and dates are tentative and subject to change based on class progress.
+> These topics and dates including midterm exam date are tentative and subject to change based on class progress.
 > Due dates are tentative; actual deadlines will be posted on canvas.

 | Week | Date (From - To)     | Topic                                                                                       | Book Chapters  | Due Date |